 Are there ATMs nearby?

 Yes, at the Royal Bank, Scotia Bank, Kettleman’s Bagel Shop.
 However they empty out early, so remember to bring cash with you.

 Vendors – please place a garbage can by the curb for litter.
 With the large crowds this event attracts, there can be a large amount of litter produced.
 At the end of the day, clean up around your property and ensure you don’t leave debris on the street.
 Shoppers – please hold on to your litter until you see a garbage can and then stash the trash.

 What about access to public washrooms?

 There are public washroom facilities available on the second level of Fifth Avenue Court (Fifth and Bank Street).
-The Glebe Community Centre (Third and Lyon), Glebe St. James United Church (650 Lyon St.) and St. Matthew's church at 217 First Avenue (near Bank St.) may also be open to the public.
+The washrooms at St Giles church at 729 Bank Street (at the corner of First Avenue) will be open to the public.
+The Glebe Community Centre (Third and Lyon), Glebe St. James United Church (650 Lyon St.) and St. Matthew’s church at 217 First Avenue (near Bank St.) are often open to the public.

 How do I donate to the Ottawa Food Bank?

 You can go directly to The Ottawa Food Bank website and make an on-line donation at: www.theottawafoodbank.ca. or send your donation to:

 Ottawa, ON K1B 3M9

 On the day of the sale, Ottawa Food Bank volunteers are in the area with a vendor kit that provides sale information and a form for making donations to the Ottawa Food Bank.
 You can also drop off your donation to their booth at the Glebe Community Centre (Lyon Street lawn).